-In January 1996, a provincial Omnibus Bill was passed which, by amending the Conservation Authorities Act, empowered conservation authorities to collect fees for services approved by the Minister of Natural Resources and Forestry.
-Section 21(m.1) of the Conservation Authorities Act allows for the collection of fees for services such as plan review, permitting, and public and legal inquires, as well as other fees.
+The Conservation Authorities Act, provides conservation authorities with the authority to collect fees for services approved by the Minister of Natural Resources and Forestry.
+Section 21(m.1) of the Act allows for the collection of fees for services such as plan review, permitting, and public and legal inquires, as well as other fees.

-Otonabee Conservation’s Planning and Development Services Fee Policy and Schedule is based upon the following principles:
+Otonabee Conservation’s Plan Review and Permitting Services Fee Policy and Schedule is based upon the following principles:

 - User pay